 Spinal Cord Injury Lawyers Serving Lake and McHenry Counties

-Spinal Cord Injury attorney, Bob Edens from The Law Offices of Robert T. Edens, represent accident victims suffering from serious spinal cord injuries who seek justice and fair financial compensation for injuries caused by the negligence of others.
-Back, neck and spinal cord injuries can sometimes cause radiating or shooting pain in the arms or legs, experience weakness or tingling in extremities.
-Severely injured may be completelyparalyzed, while others may suffer from losing control of their limbs or bladder and bowel functions.
+Spinal Cord Injury Lawyer, Bob Edens from The Law Offices of Robert T. Edens, represents accident victims suffering from serious spinal cord injuries who seek justice and fair financial compensation for injuries caused by the negligence of others.
+Back, neck, and spinal cord injuries can sometimes cause radiating or shooting pain in the arms or legs, experience weakness or tingling in extremities.
+Severely injured may be completely paralyzed, while others may suffer from losing control of their limbs or bladder and bowel functions.
 These types of injuries can completely change the life of the victim.

 Spinal Cord Facts and Figures